List of My Name Is Earl characters: Big Chubby

-Big Chubby (played by Burt Reynolds) is Camden's most wealthy and prominent business owner, his ventures including owning the strip club where Catalina is employed, a dry cleaners, a bbq restaurant, several companies in the construction industry, and it is implied that he owns many more.
-He is known for being an eccentric personality, he is known to trick patrons by pointing a realistic-appearing gun in their face and demanding they open their mouths, only for vodka to be sprayed into their mouths when he pulls the trigger.
-He is shown to often confuse his "liquor gun" with a standard firearm which leads to his untimely demise while attempting to take a vodka "gun shot" himself.
+Big Chubby (played by Burt Reynolds) is Camden's most wealthy and prominent business owner, his ventures including owning the strip club where Catalina is employed, a dry cleaners, a BBQ restaurant, and several companies in the construction industry; it is implied that he owns many more.
+He is known for being eccentric; he is known to trick patrons by pointing a realistic-appearing gun in their face and demanding they open their mouths, only to spray vodka into their mouths when he pulls the trigger.
+He is shown to occasionally confuse his "liquor gun" with a standard firearm, which leads to his untimely demise while attempting to take a vodka "gun shot" himself.

 Little Chubby

-Little Chubby (played by Norm Macdonald) is the equally, if not more so, eccentric adult son of Big Chubby.
-Unlike his father however, Little Chubby is not equally loved and feared but rather just merely feared, as the regular low-life patrons of the Crab Shack even consider him to be a sociopath and for his to be antics intolerable.
-He is one of the few men who Earl fears prior to making his list in the series' pilot.
-He is shown to live a highly luxurious lifestyle when not a patron of his father's businesses.
+Little Chubby (played by Norm Macdonald) is the equally, if not more, eccentric adult son of Big Chubby.
+Unlike his father, however, Little Chubby is not equally loved and feared but rather just merely feared, as the regular low-life patrons of the Crab Shack even consider him to be a sociopath and for his to be antics intolerable.
+He is one of the few men whom Earl fears prior to making his list in the series' pilot.
+He lives a highly luxurious lifestyle when not a patron of his father's businesses.
 He becomes much more friendly and likeable after Earl causes him severe testicular damage, reducing his testosterone output, and again after Little Chubby willingly allows them to become damaged again in order to be a better person.
 He is briefly believed to be Dodge's dad but this is not the case.

 Didi

 Didi (played by Tracy Ashton) is the one-legged girl from whom Earl stole a car after telling her he loved her.
 She works at Yummy's Donut Shop (episode "Monkeys in Space") and has a fast one-armed, no-legged boyfriend named Jake (played by Cameron Clapp), whom she met while hopping after Earl's winning lottery ticket as it blew in the wind (episode "Number One").
 She is still angry at Earl and had her boyfriend chase him away when he tried to apologize.
 Didi gets around by hopping (although she does possess a prosthetic leg, the only use it gets is when her dog humps it), whereas her boyfriend uses prosthetic limbs and is quite agile.
 She lives across the street from Donny Jones.
-She always called Earl a "Son of a Bitch" when she sees him, and chases after him.
-The exact cause of her losing a leg is unknown; however, in "Our Other Cops Is On", Didi states that "she already survived one explosion".
+She always called Earl a "son of a bitch" when she sees him, and chases after him.
+The cause of her losing a leg is unknown; however, in "Our Other 'Cops' Is On", Didi states that "she already survived one explosion".
 She finally forgives Earl in the season 3 finale, where she has Earl try to live a day on one leg to see how she gets around.